stalkerg/pg_stealback/README.md

-pg_probackup fork of pg_arman by Postgres Professional
+pg_stealback fork of pg_arman
 ========================================

-pg_probackup is a backup and recovery manager for PostgreSQL servers able to do differential and full backup as well as restore a cluster to a state defined by a given recovery target.
+pg_stealback is a backup and recovery manager for PostgreSQL servers able to do differential and full backup as well as restore a cluster to a state defined by a given recovery target.
 It is designed to perform periodic backups of an existing PostgreSQL server, combined with WAL